jcamier/ai-policy-proposal/README.md

 ### A Note on Contributions
 There are no “wrong” contributions.
 Drafts, rough ideas, questions, or even one-sentence suggestions are all welcome.
 The goal is to capture diverse voices and refine them into a balanced and pragmatic AI policy.

-### Beginner-Friendly Issues
-We’ve added labels like `good first issue`, `discussion`, and `needs input` to help you find easy ways to start contributing.

 Your voice matters.
 Even a small suggestion can make a big difference.
 Let’s work together to build a sustainable and flourishing future for humanity and the biosphere.